-Escuelita Del Alma founder Dina Flores immediately started looking for another location for the day care center, setting into a spot at Interstate 35 and 31st Street in December 2008.
+Escuelita Del Alma founder Dina Flores immediately started looking for another location for the day care center, settling into a spot at Interstate 35 and 31st Street in December 2008.

 Now, 14 years later, Flores’ day care center is facing another potential relocation — this time due to the Texas Department of Transportation’s plan to expand and reshape I-35 through the heart of Austin.